 SC: [Laughs] Right, well I feel like it’s not even dusk yet.
 I’m a half-night something, on my way to some sort of dawning.

-Thanks to Stephen for talking to us about his career and process!
-Learn more about PRINCESS CYD at the film’s official website or on Facebook!
+Thanks to Stephen for talking to us about his career and PRINCESS CYD.
+Follow the film on Facebook.

 This interview has been edited for clarity.